 Community supporter Mark Perron dies in Arizona

-Mark Perron, co-owner of Hungry Howie's in Clare.
-By Pat Maurer Correspondent A Clare businessman, Mark Perron, known for his unswerving support of the community, died suddenly April 23, while on vacation with his wife Sue and friends in Mesa, Arizona.
+A Clare businessman, Mark Perron, known for his unswerving support of the community, died suddenly April 23, while on vacation with his wife Sue and friends in Mesa, Arizona.
+While there, they had planned to attend a concert by "Kansas," a band they counted as close friends and family.

 Comments